grevian/palworld-ondemand/cdk/README.md

 > Quick and easy deployment of an on-demand Minecraft server with configurable
 > settings using [AWS CDK].

+# 🚧 **Under construction**: This section is still in progress.
+Stay tuned for updates.

 # Introduction

 Cloud Development Kit (CDK) is a relatively easy way to deploy infrastructure as code.
 Within the context of this project, this is a CDK implementation of almost all of the required items to bring up and operate this project with some customizations.
 This guide is built for beginners and is tailored toward a Windows experience.
 Advanced or Linux users can gloss over the stuff that doesn't apply to them.